 YouthBuild gives a second chance to Baltimore City youth who have dropped out of high school.
 We provide construction training and certifications, assistance in earning a high school diploma or GED, and job placement services.
-Each year, YouthBuild provides comprehensive services to 30 participants between the ages of 17 and 24.
+Each year, YouthBuild provides comprehensive services to a minimum of 30 participants per year between the ages of 16 and 24.
 YouthBuild is a national model.
-The Department of Labor, YouthBuild USA, and the Housing Authority of Baltimore City support our program.
+Civic Works’ YouthBuild program is supported by two U.S. Department of Labor grants.
+Under the 2020 grant, a total of $1,099,999, or 80% of the program is financed with federal funds, and $275,000, or 20% is funded by other sources.
+Under the 2022 grant, a total of $1,472,000, or 80% of the program is financed with federal funds, and $368,000.00, or 20% is funded by other sources.

 By the age of sixteen James Knight was supporting himself.
 Now that he is twenty-two and has his own family to support, the stakes are even higher.
 That is why he is pursuing a career in construction and joined Civic Works’ YouthBuild program to develop the skills he needs to achieve his goal.
 “I always wanted to do construction work,” he says, “I’m living my dream.
 To me, it’s more than an occupation.”